 Tanya Plibersek MP, Minister for Housing and Minister for the Status of Women

-The new National Rental Affordability Scheme will help create up to 50,000 new rental properties across Australia at a cost of $622.6 million over the first four years.
+Up to 50,000 new rental properties will be created by the new National Rental Affordability Scheme, at a cost of $622.6 million over the next four years.